 Resilience and Article 3

 Each NATO member country needs to be resilient to resist and recover from a major shock such as a natural disaster, failure of critical infrastructure, or a hybrid or armed attack.
 Resilience is a society’s ability to resist and recover easily and quickly from such shocks and combines both civil preparedness and military capacity.
-Robust resilience through civil preparedness in Allied countries is essential to NATO’s collective security and defence.
+Robust resilience through civil preparedness in Allied countries is essential to NATO’s collective security and reinforces the credibility of NATO’s deterrence and defence.